elhereum/go-elh/cmd/devp2p/README.md

 The devp2p command also contains interactive test suites for Discovery v4 and Discovery v5.

-To run these tests against your implementation, you need to set up a networking environment where two separate UDP listening addresses are available on the same machine.
+To run these tests elhinst your implementation, you need to set up a networking environment where two separate UDP listening addresses are available on the same machine.
 The two listening addresses must also be routed such that they are able to reach the node you want to test.